dolmagrg123/mongoDB/README.md

 #### Instance:
 A single machine locally or in the cloud running a certain software.
 In pur case, it is mongoDb database running in the cloud.

+## Uses of Atlas

+* Manage cluster creation
+* Run and maintain database deployment
+* Use cloud service provider of your choice
+* Experiment with new tools and features

+## JSON

+JavaScript Standard Object Notation

+JSON fromat:

+* Start and end with curly braces {}
+* Separate each key and value with a colon :
+* Separate each key:value pair with a comma ,
+* "keys" must be surrounded by quotation marks ""
+        Keys are also known as fields in mongoDB.